JoelClingempeel/ModularSparseAutoencoder/README.md

-# Learn Stripes
-This repo contains experiments with different ways of learning stripes with the eventual aim of being used in a neural net based on the prefrontal cortex.
+# Modular Sparse Autoencoder
-The first step towards realizing this is to build something like an autoencoder where the neurons in the code layer are divided into groups such that only a limited number of groups may be active at once and train it in such a way that the groups specialize appropriately.
+The aim of this project is to experiment with ways of building sparse autoencoders which are modular in the sense that the code layer neurons are divided into clusters (called stripes in reference to stripes in the prefrontal cortex) such that only a limited number of clusters may be active at once.

 Each experiment uses two kinds of sparsity:
 * k-sparsity across an entire layer (ignoring boundaries between stripes).